-- Benchmark with similar schools using data provided by the LA and the DfE, including ASP, IDSR, FFT and ALIS as well as networking and sharing information and good practice with other schools. - Challenge proposals, examining them for effectiveness, efficiency, and economy e.g. Pupil Premium and School Lead Tutoring. - Require suppliers to compete on grounds of cost and quality, suitability of products and provision of services, - Consult all stakeholders on the quality, suitability of the service we provide to parents and students as well as services we receive from providers when this is appropriate.
+- Benchmark with similar schools using data provided by the LA and the DfE, including ASP, IDSR, FFT and ALIS as well as networking and sharing information and good practice with other schools. - Challenge proposals, examining them for effectiveness, efficiency, and economy e.g. Pupil Premium and the school's tutoring strategy. - Require suppliers to compete on grounds of cost and quality, suitability of products and provision of services, - Consult all stakeholders on the quality, suitability of the service we provide to parents and students as well as services we receive from providers when this is appropriate.